DaneWeber/yarn-on-beanstalk/README.md

 This is an attempt to make a minimal set of changes to deploy a NextJS application using yarn on AWS's Elastic Beanstalk.

+See the [associated blog post](https://daneweber.wordpress.com/2022/10/15/yarn-app-on-elastic-beanstalk-in-2022/) for further details.

 ## Changes

 1. Create an file in `.ebextensions` that runs `corepack enable` so that `yarn` is available.